-Sarah Powell Huntington House is WPA’s homeless shelter for formerly incarcerated and at-risk women and their children.
+Sarah Powell Huntington House (SPHH) is WPA’s homeless shelter for formerly incarcerated and at-risk women and their children.
 Since 1993, this unique residence has given recently reunified families the chance to access services designed to promote long-term health, stability, and self-sufficiency.
 WPA staff work with families to achieve goals such as securing safe and stable housing, enrolling in school, seeking employment, finding a healthcare provider, and managing the full range of day-to-day household and family challenges.
 Kids get homework help and recreational activities through WPA’s youth services.

 Sarah Powell Huntington House